Skip to content

 • How to create a tracking pixel to track views of your package's documentation

-• How to download your packages and fetch associated pixels
+• How to test your setup by downloading your Scarf packages and fetching your associated Scarf pixels

 Prerequisites